ketjow4/SmartSVM/README.md

 conda activate python310
 python setup.py bdist_wheel

 Do not run this
 .\vcpkg install opencv[vtk]   --- warning this take long time (45-60 minutes to build)

+## TODO list

+- Add python test
+- Add wrapper for all relevant algorithms
+- CI build package on GHA
+- Add our datasets
+- Add examples
+- Add python code for analysing the summaries (as used in Phd)
+- Fix SE-SVM (feature selection init) and ECE-SVM (extra tree at the end)
+- Publish to pip
+- Create documentation
+- Generate python stubs
+- Add microbenchmarks